 God bless William, Elmer, and Alfred—inventors of the *walker for mobility.

-I’m thankful for the one I used for about six months, and for my eighty-eight-year old mom having freedom with hers.
+I’m thankful for the one I used for about six months, and for my eighty-eight-year-old mom having freedom with hers.
 I think…

 Mom literally walked her first walker’s wheels into shreds, down to the metal.
 I wished I’d taken a photo.
 It lasted for over two years.

-Evidence-This photo was taken by my husband, who was on Mom watch, when I was at my writing day with friends.
-It is the new and improved model, designed lighter, easier to maneuver, plus larger and with more substantial wheels for outdoor-walker-hikers.
+Evidence-This photo was taken by my husband, who was on Mom-watch, when I was at my writing day with friends.
+It is the new and improved model, designed lighter, easier to maneuver, plus larger and with more substantial wheels for outdoor-walkers or hikers.
 Notice the metal pole standing up out of her basket?
 Uh huh.
 Mom discovered where I hid the reacher and sneaks it outside.
 Sigh.
 I’ve posted how she was our neighborhood’s self-appointed trash lady for a few years, until she fell.
 She’s also taken to stashing the trash bags in her room again for trash collection.
 Notice that this bag is full?
 I reminded her of her Physician’s Assistant’s orders to NOT pick up the trash.
 She argued.
 Heftier sigh.

-Mom’s a ten-year old again.
+Mom’s a ten-year-old again.
 She sneaks.
 She argues.
 She’s supposed to walk twenty minutes at a time.
 I’ve caught her out for an hour.
 When we purchased her new walker, little did I know the future boundary battle we’d be in over her stroll times and trash collection behavior with her reacher.
 Let me say this, I do understand her need for exercise and not sitting all day.
 She says she needs a purpose, too.
 Yes.

 I am also happy to give Mom kudos for now sticking to ONLY walking in our apartment complex.
 Everyone knows her, she’s nearby, and she’s armed with her Bay Alarm pendant around her neck.